Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Tiling Reductions

 The tilings in Section \ref{2free} allow free continuous choice of two angles.
 By choosing some angles to be of equal value (a concept that will later be generalized), we get reductions of the tilings.
 In this section, we examine whether the AVC for a reduction admits new tilings other than the standard ones in Section \ref{2free}.

 We first consider the most extreme reduction $\alpha=\beta=\gamma=\delta$ of AVC(5A24) and AVC(5A60), which become the following:

 The reduction may be interpreted as changing $\alpha, \beta, \gamma, \delta, \epsilon$ to $\alpha, \alpha, \alpha, \alpha, \beta$.
 Applying the change to the pentagonal subdivisions in Theorem \ref{5Athm} gives the 2D reductions of the pentagonal subdivision tilings for AVC(2D24) and AVC(2D60).
-In this reduction tiling, $\beta$ appears only at $\circ=\beta^4/\beta^5$ respectively in Figures \ref{Subfig-5AfigB-f24}, \ref{Subfig-5AfigB-f60}, and $\alpha$ appears at all other vertices.
+In this reduction tiling, $\beta$ appears only at $\circ=\beta^4/\beta^5$ in Figure \ref{5AfigB}, and $\alpha$ appears at all other vertices.
+Figures \ref{2D24-6p} and \ref{2D60-12p} give the 3d renderings of the tilings, with all $\beta$ concentrated at the meeting places of four or five black lines, and all the remaining angles are $\alpha$.
 It turns out that they are the only tilings for AVC(2D24) and AVC(2D60).

 \begin{theorem} The tilings for {\rm AVC(2D24)} and {\rm AVC(2D60)} are the {\rm 2D} reductions of $PP_6$ and $PP_{12}$. \end{theorem}

 \begin{proof} Figure \ref{2DfigA} illustrates three tiles $\circled{1}, \circled{2}, \circled{3}$ containing three consecutive $|\beta|\beta|\beta|$ at $\beta^4$ or $\beta^5$.
 The angles in the tiles are arranged as indicated.
 By $\alpha\cdots=\alpha^3$, we determine three $\alpha$ angles in $\circled{4}, \circled{6}$, and two $\alpha$ angles in $\circled{5}, \circled{7}$.
 Without loss of generality, we may assume $\beta_4$ is located as indicated.
 By $\beta_4\cdots=\beta^4/\beta^5$, we determine $\circled{4}, \circled{5}$.
 Then by $\alpha\cdots=\alpha^3$ and three existing $\alpha$ angles of $\circled{6}$, we know the four $\alpha$ angles in $\circled{6}$, which determines $\circled{6}$.
 Then by $\beta_6\cdots=\beta^4/\beta^5$, we determine $\circled{7}$.